-Docker CEO Steve Singh on the firm's drive to enterprise and the future of open source
+Docker CEO on driving enterprise and the future of open source

 "Concur got public in 1998 and it continued to operate as an amazing cloud company for nearly two decades before being acquired," he says.
 "So my view is we're never optimising for being acquired, we're always optimising to build a great business, and being public is just a part of it."

+In the near term?
 He laughs: "It'll happen when it happens."